Maish123/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    ##add a new toy when the when the toy form is submitted
+    error given when trying to submit gave a ststus of 500, which pointed to the server the error was uninitialized name constant, which pointed out to the misspelling of toys

 - Update the number of likes for a toy

   - How I debugged:
+  error given was unexpected end of JSON input this pointed out to either not using controllers in the JSON format or my fetch request rendered my request in JSON format and it accepted

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  the railes logs and the network pointed out to a routingerror, the route didnt exitst, in the resources sectins in routes.rb, added the :destroy symbol to the array of routes permitted